 Loving God, we bless your Name for the witness of Ini Kopuria, police officer and founder of the Melanesian Brotherhood, whose members saved many American pilots in a time of war, and who continue to minister courageously to the islanders of Melanesia.
 Open our eyes that we, with these Anglican brothers, may establish peace and hope in service to others, for the sake of Jesus Christ; who with you and the Holy Spirit lives and reigns, one God, for ever and ever.
 Amen.

 7 On the twenty-fourth day of the eleventh month, the month of Shebat, in the second year of Darius, the word of the Lord came to the prophet Zechariah son of Berechiah son of Iddo; and Zechariah* said, 8In the night I saw a man riding on a red horse!
 He was standing among the myrtle trees in the glen; and behind him were red, sorrel, and white horses.
 9Then I said, ‘What are these, my lord?’
 The angel who talked with me said to me, ‘I will show you what they are.’
 10So the man who was standing among the myrtle trees answered, ‘They are those whom the Lord has sent to patrol the earth.’
 11Then they spoke to the angel of the Lord who was standing among the myrtle trees, ‘We have patrolled the earth, and lo, the whole earth remains at peace.’

-that you have laid up for those who fear you,
+which you have laid up for those who fear you; *

-23 Love the Lord, all you his saints.
+23 Love the Lord, all you who worship him; *

-but abundantly repays the one who acts haughtily.
+but repays to the full those who act haughtily.

 all you who wait for the Lord.